 - to assist Wharton School faculty and Ph.D. students in the production of the highest quality financial economics research by funding the acquisition and development of data and other resources necessary for this research;

 - to sponsor academic conferences on topics in financial economics (agendas for recent conferences);

 - to sponsor a weekly seminar series to serve as a venue for the presentation and critical discussion of current financial economic research by faculty from Wharton and other academic institutions (current seminar schedule);

 - to sponsor extended visits by world-renowned economic scholars for intellectual interaction with faculty and Ph.D. students in the Wharton finance department (Rodney L. White Visiting Scholar Program); and

 - to sponsor a working paper series featuring current financial economic research (see current and archived working papers here).

-The Center’s Interim Director is Joao F. Gomes, Howard Butcher III Professor of Finance, Professor of Economics and Finance Department Chairman
+The Center’s Director is Joao F. Gomes, Howard Butcher III Professor of Finance, Professor of Economics and Finance Department Chairman